DilanCF/CMSC412_notes/lecture/Lecture16.md

 WHole program must be in memory

-If we make provision so tht without havnig whole program in mem @ exec, we could still crry on with execution of programs
+If we make provision so tht without having whole program in mem @ exec, we could still carry on with execution of programs

-Starting point: Ability to execute partilly loaed programs
+Starting point: Ability to execute partially loaded programs

-decouploing the address space that a program is structured in and the physical address space
+Decoupling the address space that a program is structured in and the physical address space

 ![Alt text](image-2.png)

 By mapping at runtime, can decouple the two

-WHy do we need logicla address space to be larger?
+WHy do we need logical address space to be larger?
 * We as programmers need to facilitate any bloating that occurs
-* Typically, the demand we place we put on emmeory doubles every 3-5 years
+* Typically, the demand we place we put on memory doubles every 3-5 years
-* OUr ablilty to have that much memory on phycisal hardware cannot keep up with demand
+* Our ability to have that much memory on physical hardware cannot keep up with demand

-Are we wasting this spce in virtaul memory space?
+Are we wasting this space in virtual memory space?
 * We are writing  in higher level language that is then translated to machine language
   * Adds overhead
 * Can always write smaller languages, but requires lower-level languages

 Raspberry Pi and Arduino have pretty large memories but still require tight code

-If wiritng in higher -lvl lagnuages is inefficietn, why do we sill use them?
+If writing in higher-lvl languages is inefficient, why do we sill use them?
 * Human factor: human efficiency is important

 Whatever time we leave on the table is made up for in how well humans can write code thanks to modern programming languages